 Lawrence Berkeley National Laboratory

-This research was supported by the Office of Science, Office of Biological and Environmental Research of the US Department of Energy as part of the NGEE Arctic program and the Energy Exascale Earth System Model (E3SM) project.
+This research was supported by the Office of Biological and Environmental Research, within the U.S. Department of Energy Office of Science, as part of the Next-Generation Ecosystem Experiments (NGEE)–Arctic project and the Energy Exascale Earth System Model (E3SM) project.